StankovicLab/Acoustic-Plotter/documentation.md

   <img src="Assets/doc7.png" alt="hi" class="inline"/>
 </p>

 To group mice in up to 4 groups, select the Assign Groups button.
-The Assign Groups window will open allowing the user to group animals.  grouping mice and comparing groups.
+The Assign Groups window will open allowing the user to group animals.

 <p align="center">
   <img src="Assets/doc8.png" alt="hi" class="inline"/>
 </p>

 Once groups have been assigned, additional features will be available in the Threshold Summary window.
 Here the user will now be able to compare the average (mean) between groups by selecting which groups to compare using the checkboxes above the plot.
-Individual mice may also be viewed by selecting them as before, however, they will no take on the group color.
+Individual mice may also be viewed by selecting them as before, however, they will now take on the group color.
 Additionally, the user can select either Standard Deviation (STD) error bars or Standard Error (STE) user bars.
 STE = STD/sqrt(#mice).

 The saving options allow the user to either save the image or the threshold and group data as an excel file